-- Diuretics which help in the removal of excess fluids by increasing urine output.
+- Diuretics help in the removal of excess fluids by increasing urine output.

 - Oxygen therapy to help your cat to breathe.

-- Vasodilators to open up the vessels, preventing fluid building up.
+- Vasodilators to open up the vessels, preventing the fluid from building up.

 - Sedatives and analgesics to relieve pain and anxiety.